S3-working-group/s3-practical-guide/readme.md

 # Sociocracy 3.0 - A Practical Guide

-This repository contains the source file for  a slide deck for teaching Sociocracy 3.0, currently available as
+This repository contains the source file for  a slide deck for teaching Sociocracy 3.0, currently available as:

 * fast and mobile friendly static html pages: <http://patterns.sociocracy30.org>
 * [online presentation](http://patterns.sociocracy30.org/slides.html)
 * various other download formats, see  [sociocracy30.org/guide/](http://sociocracy30.org/guide/)

 German, Hebrew and French versions also exist and are also available via [sociocracy30.org/guide/](http://sociocracy30.org/guide/).
 If you want to help with translations into your language, please take a look at the [translations page](http://sociocracy30.org/translations/).